blindnet-io/product-management/user-stories/US-07-Data-rights-request-capture-service.md

 **I want** the organization to [delete my contact details from its avdertising contact list](https://www.cnil.fr/fr/modele/courrier/ne-plus-recevoir-de-publicites)

 **because** I don't want to receive advertising from this organization anymore

+## US-07-1-16

+**As an** internet user (a submitter or a data subejct), when creating a Data rights request

+**I want to** make a request to an organization for [opposition to commercial prospecting](https://www.cnil.fr/fr/modele/courrier/sopposer-la-prospection-commerciale-par-telephone-sms-mail-courriers)

+**because** I want the organization to stop using the contact details it has on me for prospecting purpose, AND to delete my contact details from its prospection contact list, AND that the organisation notifies the request to other organisations that it may have made recipient of my data

 ## 07-2 Organization receiving Data rights request